saiswaroop491/Swaroop/README.md

-HTML Assignments# Swaroop
-I did many projects I didn't uploaded here!! sooner I will update those
+HTML Assignments,SQL Assignments,Machine Learning Projects and pytho assignemnts and projects I did so far are updated here